A Roadmap for the Development of the "SP Machine" for Artificial Intelligence: Outline of the SP System

 \begin{itemize}

+\item {\em Versatility in aspects of intelligence}.
+The SP System has strengths in several aspects of intelligence, including unsupervised learning, pattern recognition, planning, problem solving, and several kinds of reasoning, and there are reasons to think that SP-multiple-alignment may prove to be the key to general, human-like artificial intelligence. (\cite[Appendix B.2]{sp_software_engineering}, \cite[Section 4]{sp_intro_2018}).

 \item {\em Versatility in the representation of knowledge}.
-The SP system has proved to be a versatile framework for the representation of diverse kinds of knowledge, and there are reasons to think that it may in principle accommodate any kind of knowledge \cite[Section 4.2]{sp_maths_science}.
+The SP System has been shown to be a versatile framework for the representation of diverse kinds of knowledge, and there are reasons to think that it may in principle accommodate any kind of knowledge (\cite[Appendix B.1]{sp_software_engineering}, \cite[Section 5]{sp_intro_2018}).

-\item {\em Versatility in aspects of intelligence}.
-The SP system has proven strengths in several aspects of intelligence, including unsupervised learning, pattern recognition, planning, problem solving, and several kinds of reasoning, and there are reasons to think that SP-multiple-alignment may prove to be the key to general, human-like artificial intelligence. \cite[Section 4.3]{sp_maths_science}.

 \item {\em Seamless integration of diverse kinds of knowledge and diverse aspects of intelligence, in any combination}.
-Since the SP system's strengths in the representation of diverse kinds of knowledge and in diverse aspects of intelligence all flow from a single coherent source---the SP-multiple-alignment framework---there is clear potential for their seamless integration in any combination \cite[Section 4.4]{sp_maths_science}.
-This kind of integration appears to be essential in any system that aspires to human-like fluidity, versatility, and adaptability in intelligence.
+Since the SP System's strengths in the representation of diverse kinds of knowledge and in diverse aspects of intelligence all flow from a single coherent source---the SP-multiple-alignment framework---there is clear potential for their seamless integration in any combination (as defined at the end of Section \ref{background_section}) \cite[Appendix B.3]{sp_software_engineering}.
+As was mentioned in Section \ref{background_section}, that kind of seamless integration appears to be essential in any system that aspires to human-like fluidity, versatility, and adaptability in intelligence.

 \end{itemize}